FGRibreau/if-exp/README.md

 # Motivations

-In Scala, conditional (and other well known statements) are expressions, so we can write:
+Some languages implement conditionals (and other well known statements) as expressions, so we can write:

 ```scala
 val res = if(condition){